Since you’re searching for a hack squat alternative, I’ll assume a few things are true about you.

 The solution is to use some lifting straps.

 The argument against the use of straps is that you’re missing out on an opportunity to strengthen your grip.
 Which is true.
-If grip strength takes priority ahead of developing the muscles involved in the barbell hack squat, then by all means avoid the use of lifting straps.
+If grip strength takes priority ahead of developing the quads, then by all means avoid the use of lifting straps.

 Problem is, if grip strength is limiting the amount of weight you lift, your legs aren’t going to grow as quickly as they otherwise would have done while you’re waiting for your grip strength to catch up.

 If you do want some lifting straps, I use and recommend Harbinger Big Grip Lifting Straps.
 They’re a lot better than lifting straps made from cotton, mainly because they have a rubber strip that prevents the bar from slipping.